microsoft/calculator/docs/ApplicationArchitecture.md

 ### RatPack

-The RatPack (short for Rational Pack) is the core of the Calculator model and contains the logic for performing its mathematical operations (using [inifnite precision][Infinite Precision] arithmetic instead of regular floating point arithmetic).
+The RatPack (short for Rational Pack) is the core of the Calculator model and contains the logic for performing its mathematical operations (using [infinite precision][Infinite Precision] arithmetic instead of regular floating point arithmetic).
 The interface to this layer is defined in [ratpak.h][ratpak.h].

 [References]:####################################################################################################